Libensemble/libensemble/docs/quickstart.rst

 The user selects or supplies a generation function that produces simulation input as well as a simulation function that performs and monitors the simulations.
-The generation function may contain, for example, optimization to generate new simulation parameters on-the-fly, based on the results of previous simulations.
+The generation function may contain, for example, an optimization method to generate new simulation parameters on-the-fly and based on the results of previous simulations.
 Examples and templates of these functions are included in the library.

-libEnsemble employs a manager-worker scheme that can run on various communication mediums (including MPI, Multiprocessing, and TCP).
+libEnsemble employs a manager-worker scheme that can run on various communication media (including MPI, multiprocessing, and TCP).
 Each worker can control and monitor any type of job from small sub-node jobs to huge many-node simulations.
-A simple job controller interface is provided to ensure scripts are portable, resilient and flexible.
-It also enables automatic detection of the nodes and cores in your system and can split up jobs automatically if nodes/cores are not supplied.
+A job controller interface is provided to ensure scripts are portable, resilient and flexible; it also enables automatic detection of the nodes and cores in a system and can split up jobs automatically if nodes/cores are not supplied.